Haptik

-Haptik is an Indian enterprise conversational AI platform founded in August 2013, and acquired by Reliance Industries Limited in 2019.
-Haptik was the pioneer chatbot and one of the first modern Conversational AI and Generative AI.
+Haptik is an Indian enterprise conversational AI platform founded in August 2013, and acquired by Reliance Industries in 2019.
+Haptik was the pioneer chatbot and one of the first modern conversational AI and generative AI.
 The company develops technology to enable enterprises to build conversational AI systems that allow users to converse with applications and electronic devices in free-format, natural language, using speech or text.
 The company has been accorded numerous accolades including the Frost & Sullivan Award, NASSCOM's Al Game Changer Award, and serves Fortune 500 brands globally in industries such as financial, insurance, healthcare, technology and communications.

 History

 Haptik was founded by Aakrit Vaish and Swapan Rajdev, in August 2013.
 The company launched its first product Haptik app in March 2014, which is a chat-based personal assistant which lets its users get things done for Android and iOS platforms in India.
 By September 2014, the platform added 125 chat experts who helped users with their queries.

 Over time the company upgraded it into a complete conversational commerce app.
 The app received 2 million downloads and 15 million installations.

 In August 2015, Dan Roth joined Haptik's board of advisers who helped scale the platform's Natural language processing (NLP).
 In the same year, Haptik was appointed as the official personal assistant of Mumbai City FC.
 It also provided a customer support chatbot to SwipeTelecom.

 In November 2017, the company launched a full-scale enterprise-level bot management platform including an analytics dashboard.

 In 2019, Haptik launched a voice bot for one of the largest food chains in the world, allowing its customers to place orders using Alexa.
 It also helps users find the nearest outlet of the food chain and provides information on product availability on a real-time basis.

 In March 2019, the Government of Maharashtra signed a partnership pact with Haptik to develop a chatbot for its Aaple Sarkar platform.
 The bot provides conversational access to information regarding 1,400 services managed by the state government.

 In April 2019, Reliance Jio bought an 87% stake in the company in a $100 million deal.
 This was followed by the acquisition of Mumbai-based start-up, Buzzo.ai, that develops customizable Artificial Intelligence software for e-commerce.